Attorney for girl injured in crash with former Chiefs coach calls for 'most serious' charges | Law-Order

 "She is not talking, she is not walking and her prognosis is grim in that we understand that she will have lifelong brain damage," said Porto.
 "There is frustration from the family that charges haven’t been brought yet but the family also understands this is a process."

 The Chiefs did not immediately respond to a request for comment.
-Reid, who is the son of Chiefs head coach Andy Reid, is no longer employed by the team, according to numerous media reports.
+Reid, who is the son of Chiefs head coach Andy Reid, is no longer employed by the team.
 In a statement released last month, the Kansas City Police Department said: "Most criminal investigations take weeks to investigate.
 This is no different."
 The Jackson County Prosecutor's Office did not immediately respond to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)